walshbr/introduction-to-text-analysis/close_reading/prism_part_one.md

 ![prism splash page](/assets/prism_splash_page.jpg)

 *Prism* is a digital version of the same game.
 Given a choice between a few predetermined categories, *Prism* asks you to highlight a given text.
-In this example from Edgar Allan Poe's *The Raven*, readers are asked to mark for "sound" and "sense" - categories that relate to Alexander Pope's famous formulation of poetry from *An Essay on Criticism*.
-In it, he suggests that the sound of a poem should complement the underlying meaning of the poem. *Prism*
+In this *Prism *example, readers are asked to mark an excerpt from Edgar Allan Poe's *The Raven*.
+The creator of this *Prism* wants you to mark for "sound" and "sense" - categories that relate to Alexander Pope's famous formulation of poetry from *An Essay on Criticism*.
+In it, Pope suggests that the sound of a poem should complement the  underlying meaning of the poem.

+By

 ![prism highlights of the raven](/assets/prism_raven_highlights.png)

+In the process of marking

 The tool then combines your markings with those made by everyone else who has ever read the same *Prism* text to help you visualize how people are marking things.